DinoSourcesRex/Katas/README.md

 * CustomerManagement - A simple customer manager where you get insert, update and get customers. `Owin Hosted WebApi featuring NUnit, Specflow with Db tests and Rhinomocks`
 * RoverExercise - An agent that moves over a grid, following commands. `Client library featuring NUnit, Specflow and Rhinomocks`
-* TennisScores - Reads Tennis scores from a file and outputs them. `Client library featuring NUnit, FluentAssertions and NSubstitute`
+* TennisScores - Reads Tennis scores from a file and outputs them. `Client library featuring NUnit, FluentAssertions, NSubstitute and Autofixture`
-* VendingMachine - Modelling the behaviour of a vending machine. `Client library featuring NUnit, Specflow and Rhinomocks`
+* VendingMachine - Modelling the behaviour of a vending machine. `Client library featuring NUnit, Specflow, Rhinomocks and Autofixture`